 Just click on the blue button "Add Field" to create a new field.
 The following dialog should appear:

 Stores natural numbers, called in computer science integers, for example,

 Stores numbers with decimal places, even floating point, such as

 1234.56.
-This type is suitable for storing values with decimal places, such as
+This type is suitable for storing values with fractions, such as

 Save complete character strings. like